taw00/dashcore-rpm/documentation/howto.dashcore-masternode-registration.md

 ---

-## PART 3: Configure the masternode (new 0.13.0 "DIP003" compatible)
+## PART 3: Configure and "start" the masternode (new 0.13.0 "DIP003" compatible)

 ### [9] Generate a BLS key-pair & configure the masternode with the secret key